itsSoumyajeet/slacko/README.md

 ### Learnings

-1.  **OAuth 2.0 Best Practices**: Gained a deep understanding of OAuth flows, token management strategies, and critical security considerations for third-party integrations.
+1.  **OAuth 2.0 Best Practices**: Learnt a lot about the OAuth flows, token management strategies.
+Also security considerations for third-party integrations.
-2.  **Database Design**: Learned effective schema design for relational data with proper foreign key constraints and cascade operations using Prisma.
+2.  **Database Design**: Learnt to design simple but effective schema for relational data using Prisma, with proper FK constraints and cascade operations.
 3.  **API Design**: Experience in creating RESTful APIs with clear responsibilities, proper error handling, and appropriate HTTP status codes.
-4.  **Background Processing**: Understood the importance of reliable background task processing for features like message scheduling and how to implement it in a Node.js environment.
+4.  **Background Processing**: Understood the use of background tasks for features like message scheduling, and and how to do it in a Node.js environment.
-5.  **User Experience**: Balanced functionality with intuitive user interface design, focusing on clear feedback and ease of use.
+5.  **User Experience**: Learnt to balance functionality with intuitive UI design, while focusing on ease of use.
-6.  **Security**: Implemented secure token storage and validation practices to protect sensitive user data.
+6.  **Security**: Learnt secure token storage and validation to protect important user data.

 ##  Future Enhancements